 Joints and edges can be cleaned without the scouring pad by using the detail nozzle with a round brush attached to it.
-Make sure you use a brush with plastic bristles as these will not scratch the stovetop.
+Make sure you use a brush with plastic bristles as these will not scratch the hob.
 However, steam should not be applied directly to silicone joints; instead, these just need to be wiped carefully.
 Then dry the surface with a cloth.
 You can also use this process to clean baking trays and grill racks.

-Cleaning the hob with household remedies
+Cleaning the cooktop with household remedies

 Tried-and-tested household remedies are well suited to cleaning cooktops as an alternative to commercially available oven cleaners or special detergent for ceramic cooktops: Add 2 teaspoons of baking powder to 100 ml of lukewarm water.
 Apply the resulting viscous solution to the cooktop surface, allow to work for a while, then polish with a clean microfibre cloth.
 A cloth dipped in vinegar essence and placed on the dirt or a mixture of vinegar and baking powder worked in with a cloth can also be helpful here.